greenelab/connectivity-search-manuscript/manuscript.md

 Note that the prefix *meta* is used to refer to type (e.g. compound), as opposed to a specific node/edge/path itself (e.g. acetaminophen).

-One such network is hetionet, which provides a foundation for building hetnet applications.
+One such network is Hetionet, which provides a foundation for building hetnet applications.
 It unifies data from several different, disparate sources into a single, comprehensive, accessible, common-format network.
 The database is publicly accessible without login at <https://neo4j.het.io>.
 The Neo4j graph database enables querying Hetionet using the Cypher language,